elpython/elpython-meta/README.md

 The "no mandatory rebuilds or file regeneration" requirement means that:

-1. Any EL Python branch will *always* use the filesystem layout of the corresponding CPython X.Y.Z release
+1. Any EL Python branch will *always* support the filesystem layout of the corresponding CPython X.Y.Z release
 2. Any EL Python branch will *always* support loading `pyc` files and extension modules named with the compatibility tags for the corresponding CPython X.Y.Z release
 3. Any EL Python branch will *always* support installing wheel files using the compatibility tags